fluxcd/website/content/en/docs/guides/flux-v1-migration.md

 For a detailed walk-through of the bootstrap procedure please see the [installation guide](installation.md).

-!!! warning "`flux bootstrap` target"
+{{% note color="warning" title="'flux bootstrap' target" %}}
 `flux bootstrap` should not be run against a Git branch or path that is already being synchronized by Flux v1, as this will make them fight over the resources.
 Instead, bootstrap to a **new Git repository, branch or path**, and continue with moving the manifests.
+{{% /note %}}

 After you've installed Flux v2 on your cluster using bootstrap, you can delete the Flux v1 from your clusters and move the manifests from the